 The best bruschetta recipe you have ever made is at your fingertips.
 I have made bruschetta so many times, and over the years I really think I've perfected it.

 I grew tomatoes one year when I lived in Maryland.
-There is something about the soil in Maryland that makes them so delicious, and it's difficult to find tomatoes that taste that good in Florida.
+There is something about the soil in Maryland that makes them so delicious.

 I could eat bruschetta every day.
 In fact, we have a dinner of appetizers at least three or four times a month.

 Start with red, ripe tomatoes.
 Aren't these gorgeous?

 What You Need to Make Bruschetta

 You will need fresh tomatoes, fresh garlic, fresh basil, EVOO, flaky salt like Maldon, a baguette, and the optional balsamic glaze for topping.
 It's super easy to make!

 How to Make the Best Bruschetta Recipe

 Chop the garlic.